sourdough recipe from starter

 • Form into a rough ball with your hands and let the mixture sit for 30 minutes.
 Do not knead or overmix.

 Step 2.
-Allow Dough to Rise
+Allow Dough to Rise.

 • After 30 minutes of resting time, you’ll want to stretch and fold your dough a few times and reform it into a ball.

-• Wash the bowl and spray it with non-stick cooking spray or place a lightly floured cloth inside so the dough doesn’t stick.
+• Wash the bowl and spray it with non-stick cooking spray, or place a lightly floured cloth inside so the dough doesn’t stick.

 • Return the dough to the bowl or into a proofing basket (this helps the dough to retain its shape).

-• Cover it with a clean dish towel and let the dough rise and double in size for at least 6-8 hours or up to 24 hours.
+• Cover it with a clean (slightly damp) dish towel and let the dough rise and double in size for at least 6–8 hours or up to 24 hours.
 I usually prepare my dough in the evening around 8 pm and stick it in the oven (turned off) until the next morning when I get up (I’m an early riser, so like 6 or 6:30 am).

 The longer it sits, the more sour your bread will be.
 We like a mild sourdough, so I let mine sit for no more than 10 hours.

 Step 3.
-Let it Rise Again
+Let it Rise Again.

-In the morning, your dough should be double or more in size from the night before and you’ll be assured that your starter was indeed active!
+In the morning, your dough should be double or more in size from the night before, and you’ll be assured that your starter was indeed active!

-• Turn the dough out on your counter.
+• Turn the dough out on your floured counter.
 Fold it over a couple of times to re-form it into a ball, then let it rest for 15 minutes.

-• After this resting period is complete, gently shape the dough into a ball once more place it into a well-floured proofing basket or a bowl lined with a well-floured dish towel.
+• After this resting period is complete, gently shape the dough into a ball once more and then place it into a well-floured proofing basket or a bowl lined with a well-floured dish towel.
 Remember: don’t add too much flour and do not knead the dough!

 • Cover and rise for 2-3 hours, or until doubled.

 sourdough recipe from starterStep 4.
-Baking the Bread
+Baking the Bread.

-You can bake your bread in an oven-proof bowl, loaf pan, or dutch oven.
+You can bake your bread in an oven-proof bowl, loaf pan, or Dutch oven.
 A Dutch Oven helps to trap steam inside – it’s this steam that is absolutely key to good sourdough – it keeps the outside crust softer for longer as your dough expands with the heat.

 Baking your bread in a Dutch oven will also result in a taller, more round loaf because the sides of the pan prevent the dough from spreading.

-• To prepare simply sprinkle a bit of cornmeal on the bottom of your dutch oven, then carefully dump the dough from your proofing basket or bowl onto a sheet of parchment paper.
-Lift the parchment and dough and place inside your dutch oven.
+• To prepare, simply sprinkle a bit of cornmeal on the bottom of your Dutch oven, then carefully dump the dough from your proofing basket or bowl onto a sheet of parchment paper.
+Lift the parchment and dough and place inside your Dutch oven.
 These steps ensure that the bottom of your bread will not become over-browned in the baking process.

-• Then, just before I put the dough in the oven I cut a couple of slits across the top.
+• Then, just before I put the dough in the oven, I cut a couple of slits across the top.
 (If you prefer, you can cut the slits before letting the loaf rise.)

-• Place the lid on your dutch oven and bake for 20 minutes.
+• Place the lid on your Dutch oven and bake for 20 minutes.

 • Remove the lid and bake for an additional 30 minutes, or until the loaf is deeply browned and crispy on top.